In this tutorial, we will learn the steps to mount USB Drives in Linux, using Step-by-Step instructions.

 $ sudo umount /mnt/USB

-Just with that, we are done and we are free to remove our physical media like usual!
+With that, we are done and free to remove our physical media like usual!

 Conclusion

-Here we had an overview of how to mount USB Drives in Linux machines.
-Note that sometimes, the mount command fails to mount our USB Drive and that’s primarily because of file types: The USB Drive might have a different file system than that of the Operating System.
+Note that sometimes, the mount command fails to mount our USB Drive, primarily because of file types: The USB Drive might have a different file system than the Operating System.
 In such cases, the -t flag can be used to specify the type of file system you want to mount.
 For more information, check out the man pages for mount.